twilio-labs/sample-autopilot-voice-ivr/README.md

 ### Twilio Account Settings

-This application should give you a ready-made starting point for writing your own appointment reminder application.
+This application should give you a ready-made starting point for writing your own IVR application using Autopilot.
 Before we begin, we need to collect all the config values we need to run the application:

 | Config&nbsp;Value | Description                                                                                                                                                  |